 Portfolio Link: https://dur7026.wixsite.com/durankoportfolio

-At school, I am involved in the TEAC club, UAS club, and math club.
+I am involved in the TEAC, UAS, and math clubs at school.
 I have always had a love and passion for teaching and helping others.
 I want to inspire and lead the future of the world!

 Fun Fact: On my dad’s side of the family, there are 23 teachers in 3 generations!
 However, I will only be the second math teacher (my grandfather being the first).
 I guess you can say teaching runs in my blood.

-Outside of the classroom, you can either find me skiing at Seven Springs or white water rafting at Ohiopyle!
+Outside the classroom, you can find me skiing at Seven Springs or white water rafting at Ohio Pyle!